mtov/engsoftmoderna/en/chapter2.md

 as **releases**, typically lasting two to three months.
 A team's **velocity** is the number of story points it can implement within an iteration.
-The customer representative should create stories that take at least one release to implement.
+The customer representative should propose and create stories that take at least one release to implement.
 Hence, in XP, the planning horizon is one release, which may span a few months.

 **Note**: The term release in XP differs from its usage in